Project Archive

 Subway

 Throughout college, my friends and I lived on IRC.
-It was our group chat before group chat existed—always-on conversations that picked up wherever you left off.
-The problem was the clients.
-Desktop apps felt clunky, and switching machines meant losing your scroll position, your unread counts, everything.
+It was our group chat before modern group chat.
+The pain point was constant context loss: switching machines meant losing your scroll position, unread state, and conversation momentum.

 Details